SamIAm10/Programming-Assignments/README.md

-# Programming-Assignments
+# Small Projects
-This repo is for storing some of my past programming assignments
+This repo is for storing important (yet small) programming projects that don't really need their own repository.